 We are now in the process of forming an official cultural association under which a wide range of activities can be performed, all with the common thread of sustainability.
 The main focus will be on education with various group activities such as repair workshops, gardening and landscaping courses, culinary activities and social groups to name just a few.
 These activities will take place in our converted warehouse, terraces and gardens, which can be configured for multiple small groups or larger events hosting up to 200 people.

-Fast forward to 2020….
-(Covid 19 update): This year we were hoping to open our doors to the public and commence some activities, starting with the cafe and smaller groups however due to the pandemic our springtime launch had to be cancelled.
+Fast forward to 2021….
+(Covid 19 update): Last year we were hoping to open our doors to the public and commence some activities, starting with the cafe and smaller groups, however due to the pandemic our springtime launch had to be cancelled.
 Instead, we have been busying ourselves with more infrastructure projects and developing the fruit and kitchen gardens.
-We are very fortunate that life here has changed very little and we have been able to maintain our normal routines and continue our quest to help create a sustainable world.
+We are very fortunate that during the pandemic, life here has changed very little and we have been able to maintain our normal routines and continue our quest to help create a sustainable world.

 Thank you for taking the time to read this story, we would be delighted to hear from you if you are interested to participate in the project or activities.